 Then there is the selective help.
-When she was two, Carrie Anne announced to her grandma who was visiting, “Mommy and Daddy help… not you!”
+When she was two, our daughter announced to her grandma who was visiting, “Mommy and Daddy help… not you!”
 What she was really saying was, “I haven’t accepted you yet.
 I’m not sure I want you in the ‘inner circle’ of people that I let help me.
 I don’t need your help.”

 I’ve told writing students many times that they needed to show me what they were going to do for themselves before I jumped in to help.
 Give me something on paper to work with, please!
 This worked for those who could actually put some ideas down, but not for those who couldn’t even get out of the blocks.
 I needed to figure a way to get them started, get them moving.
 Sometimes it was a graphic organizer: a circle or boxes or a chart that we filled out together.
 And sometimes I did have to actually be their secretary when they truly had a disability.
 That’s okay.
 Writing is what’s in our heads, not what our fingers write or type.

 Sometimes I’m almost too embarrassed to ask for help.
 Notice I said almost.
 When it was time for each of our children to be baptized, one of the German gals at church offered to clean my house before the out-of-town guests came.
 I had to swallow my pride and let this “perfect housekeeper” tackle what had accumulated during the months when I was too cumbersome to really clean.